-The aqueduct runs along an underground tunnel from about the 7th mile of the Via Prenestina (one of the Consular roads of Rome) before reaching a reservoir called a “castellum” near the city’s Porta Capena gate.
+The Aqua Appia aqueduct runs along an underground tunnel from about the 7th mile of the Via Prenestina – one of the Consular roads of Rome to the north of the city – before reaching a reservoir called a “castellum” near the city’s Porta Capena gate.
 When fully functional it carried some 75000 cubic meters of water per day into the city around the heavily populated Aventine hill.
 A section of this aqueduct can still be seen running across the top of the Porta Maggiore gate of Rome.

 This point was particularly favourable as a water entry point to the city due to its relative topographical height above the rest of the urban area.
 Other water aqueducts arriving to Rome at this point include Anio Vetus (275BC), Aqua Marcia(144), Aqua Tepula (125), Aqua Iulia (33BC), Aqua Claudia and Aqua Novus (52AD).
 These last two are some 70kilometers in length and bring water all the way from Tivoli.
-Porta Maggiore is itself the result of a number of arches from these aqueducts which were included within the Aurelian defense walls of the city.
+Porta Maggiore is itself the result of a number of arches from these aqueducts which were included within Emperor Aurelian’s defense walls of the city around 270-275AD.

-Other aqueducts were built during the next 500 years until the year 226AD, making a total of eleven.
+Other aqueducts were built during the 500 years between 312BC-226AD, making a total of eleven.
 Most of the water was drawn from the hills to the south of Rome and from the area east of the city, near Tivoli.
 A couple drew water from the north, around the Volcanic lake of Bracciano.

-The water drawn by the aqueducts entered the city through their own form of Triumphal monument called the mostra “the show”.
+The water drawn by the aqueducts entered the city through their own form of Triumphal monument, a Roman fountain called the mostra “the show”.
 The mostra was a particularly pompous fountain which was usually directly connected with the castellum.
 Although not of ancient Roman origin a famous mostra is the Trevi fountain.
 Similarly to the Trevi fountain, two of the best known fountains of antiquity were themselves mostre.
 One, the Julia fountain is still partially visible in the square in front of Rome’s central railway Termini station.
 The other was known as the Meta Sudans and was situated next to the Colosseum near to where the arch of Constantine stands.
-From here the water was distributed throughout the city for public use, in large villas, fountains and public baths.
+From here the water was distributed throughout the city for public use, in large Roman villas, fountains, public baths and even toilets.

 The barbarian invasions which brought an end to the Roman Empire of the West resulted in the eventual breaking of the aqueducts in order to cut the city’s water supplies.
 The Goths, led by Vitiges cut them in the year 537AD forcing the dwindling population of the city to rely on the river Tiber for several hundreds of years thereafter.